-SA GB 3.3 Keeping organic and non-organic livestock
+GB 3.3 Keeping organic and non-organic livestock What is this chapter about?
 This section details when conventional and organic livestock production on the same holding is permitted and how separation must be maintained.

-SA GB 3.3.1 Keeping non-organic livestock

-- 1. On your organic holding you may only keep non-organic livestock provided that they are: - a) a different species to your organic stock, - b) kept on clearly separate parcels of land, and - c) kept in clearly separate buildings. - 2.
-You must have adequate records to show separation.
+Standards Guidance GB 3.3.1 Keeping non-organic livestock 1.
+On your organic holding you may only keep non-organic livestock provided that they are: a) a different species to your organic stock, b) kept on clearly separate parcels of land, and c) kept in clearly separate buildings.
+2. You must have adequate records to show separation.
 (EC) 834/2007 Art.
 11; Art.
-14(v)

-Non-organic livestock enterprises can only graze the organic land provided they meet the criteria in standard 3.3.3.
+14(v) (EC) 889/2008 Art.
+17(1)(5) Non-organic livestock enterprises can only graze the organic land provided they meet the criteria in standard 3.3.3.
 Livestock kept as pets or for your own use only and not as a commercial enterprise may be kept on your organic holding and do not have to be kept to organic standards.
 If they have access to organic land they must be fed non-GM feed.
 If you sell any products from your non-organic livestock, this becomes a non-organic commercial enterprise and you must meet this standard.

-Records demonstrating separation

-SA GB 3.3.2 Parallel production exceptions

-Your competent authority may authorise you to keep organic and non-organic livestock of the same species, on your organic holding, if you are carrying out agricultural research or formal education, where the following conditions are met:

-- a) appropriate measures, notified in advance to us, have been taken in order to guarantee the permanent separation between livestock, livestock products, manure and feedstuffs of each of the units - b) you must inform us in advance of any delivery or selling of the livestock or livestock products, and - c) you must tell us of the exact quantities of livestock or livestock products you produce, how you have identified them and confirm to us that you have applied all of the measures you have agreed with us.
+Records demonstrating separation GB 3.3.2 Parallel production exceptions Your competent authority may authorise you to keep organic and non- organic livestock of the same species, on your organic holding, if you are carrying out agricultural research or formal education, where the following conditions are met: a) appropriate measures, notified in advance to us, have been taken in order to guarantee the permanent separation between livestock, livestock products, manure and feedstuffs of each of the units b) you must inform us in advance of any delivery or selling of the livestock or livestock products, and c) you must tell us of the exact quantities of livestock or livestock products you produce, how you have identified them and confirm to us that you have applied all of the measures you have agreed with us.
+In GB, permission is granted by the competent authority and we will submit an application on your behalf.

-(EC) 834/2007 Art.
-22(1)(a) (EC) 889/2008 Art.
-40(2)

-In GB, permission is granted by Defra the competent authority and we will submit an application on your behalf.
 Contact the Certification Team for more information.

-SA GB 3.3.3 Grazing non-organic stock on your land

-- 1. You may graze non-organic stock on your organic or converting land for a limited time if: - a) they come from extensive husbandry or a system with a maximum stocking rate equivalent to 170kg of nitrogen per hectare per year, and - b) you do not graze organic animals on those fields at the same time. - 2.
+GB 3.3.3 Grazing non-organic stock on your land 1.
+You may graze non-organic stock on your organic or converting In GB, the competent authority usually limits the amount of time to a maximum of 120 days per calendar year that non-organic animals are on your whole holding, not on individual fields. land for a limited time if: a) they come from extensive husbandry or a system with a maximum stocking rate equivalent to 170kg of nitrogen per Refer to standard 3.6.3 on maximum stocking rates. hectare per year, andb) you do not graze organic animals on those fields at the same time.
+Records of non-organic stock grazing your land 2.
 You must have records of your use of this provision.
+(EC) 889/2008 Art.
+17(2)(5)